 Check dive done, we were looking forward to a great week.

-In Tiran, there are 4 reefs and in my opinion one of the most colourful and vibrant dive sites in the Red Sea, Jackson reef.
+In Tiran, there are 4 reefs, Gordon, Thomas, Woodhouse and Jackson.
+In my opinion one of the most colourful and vibrant dive sites in the Red Sea.
+Jackson reef.
 Here the group were treated to schooling reef fish, clouds of anthias and a peaceful Turtle interested only in the corals he was eyeing for breakfast.

 Having spent the first two days of the week concentrating on some impressive reefs it was time to visit some of the wrecks the Northern Red Sea is famous for.
 The first one was the Dunraven.
 She lies at 30 meters next to a beautiful reef, her upside-down hull covered in corals is incredibly photogenic and the wreck itself is very easy to penetrate.
 It took me some time but eventually, on the way back to Whirlwind I managed to find one of the many stonefish that live in the area.